 The flavor of the fresh blueberries really explode and if you’re gentle enough when stirring, you’ll get some nice pops of semi-whole, slightly smashed blueberries in every bite.
 Or if you’re a little heavy handed and break up all the blueberries, that’s ok too.
 What you’ll get is a fantastic color of blueberry.

-- finely grated zest from 1/2 a medium lemon
+- finely grated zest from 1 medium lemon

 - 2 teaspoons vanilla extract

-- Combine the blueberries, sugar, cornstarch, and lemon zest in a saucepan.
-Cook the sauce over medium heat until the sauce thickens and the cornstarch becomes translucent, about 10 minutes.
+Combine the blueberries, sugar, cornstarch, and lemon zest in a saucepan.
+Cook the sauce over medium heat, stirring frequently and smashing some of the blueberries as they soften.
+Cook until the sauce thickens and the cornstarch becomes translucent.
 Remove from heat and allow to cool to room temperature (to expedite the cooling you can use an ice bath to cool it quicker- or you can make the sauce a day ahead of time if your timing allows).

-- In large bowl, add cream cheese, butter, powdered sugar, vanilla and salt.
-Cream together all the ingredients until smooth and creamy.
+In large bowl, add cream cheese, butter, powdered sugar, vanilla and salt.
+Beat together until smooth and creamy.

-- Add half of the blueberry sauce and gently fold into the cream cheese frosting.
-Add the remaining half of the sauce and stir in until the frosting becomes a blue/purple color, or until you like the texture of the frosting.
+Fold the blueberry sauce into the cream cheese frosting until you like the texture of the frosting.
 The more you mix the frosting, the less chunks of blueberry you will have in the frosting.